mmaccamy-zspace/lessons-learned/README.md

 English/Chinese localization was stressed at the offset of the project, but it appears that operators could have been trained on a purely english system.
-This was my first program that had some degree of localization built in so it was a good learning experience nonetheless but it's still to be seen how much this feature will be used in practice.
+This was my first program that had some degree of localization built-in so it was a good learning experience but it's still to be seen how much this feature will be used in practice.
 Due to supporting both English/Chinese, input to STS was also limited to keystrokes common between all keyboard mappings and character sets.
 Simple, but limiting.

 A far more robust option would have been to ditch the idea of creating a console applicaton and use a GUI framework that natively supports localization and multi-threading.
 The action of pressing a rendered button is much more easily translateable to any language.
 Trying to find a font that both supports English and Chinese characters and looks okay is much easier said than done.

 Although antiquated by today's standards, a simple C# Windows Form Application would have probably provided a much better user experience.
 Having to basically design all of the localization, multi-threading, and window drawing operations were in hindsight an unnecessary effort when an off the shelf framework could have been used.

 ### Report Visualization Post-Processing Script Development
 The post-processing script developed to create graphs of test report data exported from sts.exe works